-A home health agency (HHA) enrolled in the Louisiana Medicaid Program provides patient care services in the beneficiary's place of residence, under the order of an authorized healthcare provider (AHP), that are necessary for the diagnosis and treatment of the beneficiary's illness or injury.
-Such services include part-time skilled nursing services, extended skilled nursing services (for beneficiaries under 21 years of age), home health aide services, physical therapy (PT), speech therapy (ST), occupational therapy (OT) and medical supplies recommended by the AHP as required in the care of the beneficiary and suitable for use in the beneficiary's place of residence.
+A home health agency (HHA) enrolled in the Louisiana Medicaid Program provides patient care services in the beneficiary's residential setting, under the order of a physician, that are necessary for the diagnosis and treatment of the beneficiary's illness or injury.
+Such services include parttime skilled nursing services, extended skilled nursing services (for beneficiaries under 21 years of age), home health aide services, physical therapy (PT), speech therapy (ST), occupational therapy (OT) and medical supplies recommended by the physician as required in the care of the beneficiary and suitable for use in any setting in which normal life activities take place.

-Home health services are reimbursable only when ordered by a licensed AHP who certifies that the beneficiary meets the medical necessity criteria (Refer to section 23.3) to receive services in a beneficiary's place of residence on an intermittent basis.
-Beneficiaries in an ICF-IID may receive short-term home health care from a registered nurse (RN) during an acute illness to avoid the beneficiary being transferred to a nursing home.
+Home health services are reimbursable only when ordered by a licensed physician who certifies that the beneficiary meets the medical necessity criteria (Refer to section 23.3) to receive services in a residential setting on an intermittent basis.
+The beneficiary's residential setting cannot be a hospital, nursing home, or intermediate care facility for individuals with intellectual disabilities (ICF-IID).
+However, beneficiaries in an ICF-IID may receive short-term home health care from a registered nurse (RN) during an acute illness to avoid the beneficiary being transferred to a nursing home.

-The certification and AHP's plan of care (POC) must be maintained in the beneficiary's record and on file at the HHA.
-The AHP must review the POC every 60 days.
-During the home visit, the clinician should define a specific goal or reason for the appointment to substantiate the need for the visit (medical necessity) and the reason it is occurring in the beneficiary's place of residence.
+The certification and physician's plan of care (POC) must be maintained in the beneficiary's record and on file at the HHA.
+The physician must review the POC every 60 days.
+During the home visit, the clinician should define a specific goal or reason for the appointment to substantiate the need for the visit (medical necessity) and the reason it is occurring in the home setting.